How To Get Christmas Cactus To Bloom Again Every Year

 - They bloom at the end of the leaves, which are technically stems.
-They’re pretty prolific bloomers, especially as they age.
+They’re prolific bloomers, especially as they age.
 Older plants can get covered in flower buds.

 - They originally had red flowers, but now hybrids are bred and sold in white, pink, magenta, lavender, peach, salmon, and yellow.